-lcon Tool Name Description Q Selection Mode Allows you to choose the method to visually select multiple elements: Lasso: Allows you to select multiple elements by drawing a lasso around them with your mouse.
+lcon Tool Name Description Q Selection Mode Allows you to choose the method to visually select multiple elements: Lasso: Allows you to select multiple elements by drawing an irregular closed shape around them with your mouse.
 Marquee: Allows you to select multiple elements by drawing a rectangle around them.
 This is faster, as you only need to drag your mouse from one corner of the rectangle to its opposite corner, but it may not be as precise as you want.